covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ins/Actions/Automatic actions.md

 ---

-This topic describes the automatic actions for the Eplan command line â we also call them "**command line actions**".
+This topic describes the automatic actions for the Eplan command line ' we also call them "**command line actions**".
 In contrast to a normal ribbon action, an automatic action does a complete task without any user interaction.
 It will show no dialogs.

 ### How do automatic actions work?

 A command line action first checks, whether all parameters passed to it are valid.
 It checks if a given parameter exists or if the given project is available, etc. It then processes the parameter values so that they can be passed to the parameters of the corresponding API  HEServices  class.
 Now, the  HEServices  function is called and performs the actual task.
 This approach ensures that command line actions and  HEServices  functions conduct exactly the same internal functionality.

 A command line action has either the complete or a subset of the functionality of the respective  HEServices  class.
 The following figure shows the principle:

 These are some of the available command line actions: